only able to travel forward and not back?

 The Vigil ascended multiple sketchy characters, not just Alsbeth and Kain.
 Some of those characters, like Hugo and Alaric, have done good things with their second chances.

-Dimensions on Deepwood: Drakenstrom, Beware of Angels, The King's Tomb (WIP)
+Dimensions on Deepwood: Beware of Angels, Nightshade Arena, Drakenstrom (closed for renovation)

 Free Will doesn't matter when you have somebody who can see into the future.
 They know the choices that people are going to make or else they really aren't seeing into the future.